echeverriaseba/Thesis_Paper_1/README.md

 - Output results saved in "/outputs/GHG/2022/Rates_corrected/Emission_rates_w_corrections_2022.RData" and in "/outputs/GHG/2022/Rates_corrected/Results_CH4_w_corrections.xlsx".

 ### Emissions_2022: Working with GHG emission rates data.
 - Creating "Master_GHG_2022" dataframe.
 Emission rates were previously calculated and corrected in script "GHG_rates_2022_w_corrections" and loaded from "/outputs/GHG/2022/Rates_corrected/Emission_rates_w_corrections_2022.RData".
+This dataframe merges GHG emissions, physicochemical and water level data.
+Water level is "corrected", meaning that it takes the closest level data to the GHG sampling (see script for notes on script for correction conditions).
+- Plot Analyses: plotting Emissions vs water level.
+See outputs in "/outputs/Plots/GHG")

+### Prod_2022: Working with yield data.
+- Harvest data from "/data/PROD/Prod_2022.csv".
+- Plotting yield vs Treat.